-Among those switching provider the focus of the research was those who switched without moving in the previous six months.
-A total of 1,763 interviews were conducted with adults aged 16+ who switched without moving - with quotas set on the service/s switched and the switching processes used, as detailed below.
-For dual play and triple play bundles, switchers can be defined as Cross Platform Switchers (CPS) (switched to or from a Virgin triple play or dual play package; or from Sky triple play to Openreach; or to/ from Virgin/ Sky standalone Pay TV) or Openreach switchers (ORS) (switched a triple play or dual play package to and from a provider on the Openreach network (includes switching to/ from Sky dual and from Openreach to Sky triple).
+Among those switching provider, the focus of the research was those who switched without moving home in the previous six months.
+A total of 1,492 interviews were conducted with adults aged 16+ who switched without moving - with quotas set on the service/s switched and the switching processes used, as detailed below.
+For dual play and triple play bundles, switchers can be defined as Cross Platform Switchers (CPS) (switched to or from a Virgin triple play or dual play package; or from Sky triple play to Openreach; or to/ from Virgin/ Sky standalone Pay TV) or Openreach Switchers (ORS) (switched a triple play or dual play package to and from a provider on the Openreach network (includes switching to/ from Sky dual and from Openreach to Sky triple).
 Some of these groups of interest with recent experience of switching provider within the Fixed market have a very low incidence within the UK population and so targets were set on a best effort basis.

-In the mobile market the switching process depends on whether the consumer wishes to retain their mobile number.
-If so, they will follow the PAC process (whereby the consumer is required to obtain a port authorisation code (PAC) from their current provider and give this to their new provider).
+In the mobile market, the switching process depends on whether the consumer wishes to retain their mobile number.
+If so, they will follow the Port Authorisation Code (PAC) process (whereby the consumer is required to obtain a PAC from their current provider and give this to their new provider).
 If not, they will use the default position of Cease and Re-provide (C&R) (whereby the consumer cancels the service with their current provider and separately signs up to a new provider).
+The Service Termination Authorisation Code (STAC) process, is available for those who want to switch provider without keeping their mobile number.
+As the incidence rate is currently low, interviews conducted with those who used the STAC process are included within the broader group of C&R switchers in the mobile market rather than as a separate category.
+This will be monitored in the future.

-A relatively small number of interviews (171) were conducted with those who had recent experience of switching other combinations of communications services or other standalone communications services.
-Similarly, a relatively small number of interviews (227) were conducted with those who switched communications service provider/s when moving home.
+A relatively small number of interviews (100) were conducted with a sample of people who had recent experience of switching other combinations of communications services or other standalone communications services.
+Similarly, a relatively small number of interviews (100) were conducted with people who had switched communications service provider/s when moving home.